MehmetSelimCAN/Cooked-but-Still-Raw/README.md

-# "Cooked but Still Raw" is in progress...
+# Cooked but Still Raw

-Cooked but still Raw is a clone project of overcooked that we developed as 2 college friends who are interested in game programming.
+Cooked but Still Raw is a clone project of Overcooked that we developed as 2 college friends who are interested in game programming.

 The aim of this project is to develop ourselves, and get familiar with common design patterns and object-oriented programming, especially in game development.